AndriBaal/shura/README.md

 shura is a safe, fast and [cross-platform](#Cross-platform) 2D component-based game framework written in rust. shura helps you to manage big games with a component system, scene managing and its group system.
 See the [features](#Features) section for all of shura's features.

+shura's component system is built in a way to easily share components between projects and therefore allows for a ecosystem of components.

-shura is currently in an early beta version and many features most likely have some issues, so feedback is very welcome.
+shura is currently in an early version and things might change in the future or don't work as intended.

 ## Getting started

 Get started by copying the [template](https://github.com/AndriBaal/shura/tree/main/examples/template).
-The template includes the library and has some additional config to make sure your game runs on all [supported platforms](#Cross-platform).
+The template includes the library and has some additional configuration to make sure your game runs on all [supported platforms](#Cross-platform).

+OR:

-If you don't care for other platforms than PC, you can just add the following to your `Cargo.toml`:
+Add the following to your `Cargo.toml`:
 ```
 [dependencies]
-shura = "*"
+shura = "0.2.0"
 ```

 A good way to learn shura is through the provided examples or through reading the code [documentation](https://docs.rs/shura).